Marine Animals Regularly Seen In Plettenberg Bay…

 The Whitebreasted Cormorant is the largest of all cormorants and is recognizable by its all-white throat and breast.
 Tor a short period while breeding it shows a large white flank patch and white flecking on the head.
 They forage on inland and in marine coastal waters, diving below the surface to catch fish with their long, hooked bills.

-When seen singly, this medium sized cormorant might be confused with either the Bank or the Crowned cormorants.
+When seen singly, this medium-sized cormorant might be confused with either the Bank or the Crowned cormorants.
 Smaller than the Bank Cormorant, it also has a flatter crown and a more snake-like head with an orange to yellow gular area.
-The Cape Cormoant does not have the same oil glands in their feathers as most other birds.
+The Cape Cormorant does not have the same oil glands in their feathers as most other birds.
 In order to dry their wings they must flap them in the wind.

-The Kelp Gull may be confused with the Lesser Blackbacked Gull but differs by its size.
+The Kelp Gull may be confused with the Lesser Black-backed Gull but differs by its size.
 The Kelp Gull is more robust, thicker bill and olive, rather than yellow legs and feet.
-First year Kelp Gulls may also be confused with the Subantarctic Skua.
-Most often seen on inshore waters, this bird also frequents deep-sea trawlers, the open coast, estuaries, harbours and dumps.
+First-year Kelp Gulls may also be confused with the Subantarctic Skua.
+Most often seen on inshore waters, this bird also frequents deep-sea trawlers, the open coast, estuaries, harbors and dumps.
 Gulls are usually identifiable by their wing and head patterns and bill and leg coloration.